 The office is a very busy place.
 Please make all after school arrangements with your child prior to the start of school.
 Telephone use in the office is limited to emergency calls only.
 In addition, teachers will not be disturbed during instructional time for phone calls, except in the case of dire emergencies.
 The front office staff cannot be expected to be responsible for students left late after school.
-Please respect confidentiality in the office and refrain from taking supplies off of staff work areas.

-Students often forget their homework or other items at school and expect to be allowed access to the classroom after hours.
-Unless the teacher is still in the classroom, please do not expect access to the classroom to be provided by custodial or any other staff members.
-The only person allowed to provide access to a classroom, when the teacher is not present, is the principal.
-If the principal is available access might be provided.
+Students often forget their homework or other items at school.
+Please do not expect access to the classroom to be provided by custodial or any other staff members.
+The only person allowed to provide access to a classroom, when the teacher is not present, is the Principal.
+If the Principal is available, access might be provided.
 Students are expected to take personal responsibility and learn to deal with the logical consequences of their actions.